ucsffrancislab/ucsffrancislab.github.io/docs/CGC.md

 Do failed SPOT instances restart as another SPOT instance?
 Can this SPOT instance be canceled just like the first?
 Or a standard instance?

+Use preemptible instances - By default, instances use on-demand pricing.
+However, they can also be configured to use “spot” instances.
+These are preemptible based on bid price and demand.
+Their pricing does fluctuate, however, it is typically much cheaper than on-demand pricing.
+There is very little downside to using them on the CGC, as there is a built-in retry mechanism.
+If your job or a portion of your workflow) is interrupted, it will be retried at on-demand pricing.

+Example: You have 5 TB of derived data stored in a project with the location set to AWS-us-east-1.
+Seven Bridges data incurs $0.021 per GB per month in storage costs for the AWS-us-east-1 cloud location.
+Therefore, you would expect 5000 GB x $0.021 = $105 to be your monthly storage price.